landonb/dubs-vim/README-USING.rst

 Modeline and Modeline Files
 ===========================

-Modelines are common to Vim, but they're generally only read for help files.
-Dubs Vim always looks for them in the first five or last five lines of a file.
+Vim has built-in support for modelines (refer to ``:help modeline``).

+By default, Vim checks the first 5 and list 5 lines of a file for a modeline (see the ``modelines`` setting).

+- For an example, open any core Vim help file, and you'll typically find a modeline on the last line of the file.

+This plugins also checks for a modeline.
+(2022-09-21: But the author does not remember why this plugin duplicates functionality that Vim implements.
+Perhaps, over a decade ago when I originally wrote this plugin, Vim didn't read the modeline?
+I don't recall.)

-Dubs Vim also searches up the directory hierarchy for a special modeline file, ``.dubs_style.vim``, that can contain a list of filetypes and modelines, so you can easily define the style for different projects and for different filetypes within projects.
+This plugin also searches up the directory hierarchy for a special modeline file, ``.dubs_style.vim``, that can contain a list of filetypes and modelines.
+So you can easily define the style for different projects and for different filetypes within projects.

-For more help on the special modeline file, look at the file of the same name in the source, in the same directory as this readme.
+- See the example ``.dubs_style.vim`` modeline file in the same directory as this README.

+Note, however, that there are better style rule solutions.

+- The author prefers the *EditorConfig* plugin, described next, to manage style rules.
+It works with other editors, and not just Vim.
+  So if you collaborate with other developers, you'll benefit from a better solution, such as *EditorConfig*, that all team members can use, regardless of their preferred editor.

 Similar Plugins
 ===============